Antoine-92/Evently/README.md

 3. **Access Protected Routes**:
    The token is included in the `Authorization` header for requests to protected endpoints, granting the user access.

+#### Protecting Backend Routes

+To secure backend routes, the application uses an authentication middleware that verifies the presence and validity of a JWT token in the `Authorization` header of incoming requests.
+If the token is missing, invalid, or expired, the middleware denies access with appropriate status codes (`401 Unauthorized` or `403 Forbidden`).
+For valid tokens, the middleware decodes the token, attaches the user information to the request object, and allows access to the protected routes.
+This ensures only authenticated users can access sensitive resources, with any unauthorized requests being gracefully handled through descriptive error responses.

 ---